GOP lawmakers assail Minnesota AG Keith Ellison over warnings for opening bars early

-House Republican lawmakers on Sunday defended several bars and restaurants that they said had been threatened with fines by State Attorney General Keith Ellison if they reopen this week in violation of executive orders issued to slow the spread of the coronavirus.
+House Republicans on Sunday defended several bars and restaurants that they said had been threatened with fines by state Attorney General Keith Ellison if they reopen this week in violation of executive orders issued to slow the spread of the coronavirus.

 Bars in St. Cloud and Pierz had announced plans to reopen Monday, flouting an updated order from Gov. Tim Walz that set June 1 as the earliest date noncritical businesses such as bars and restaurants can reopen.